 Global Trends Affecting Public Health in Australia

 Australia’s public health care system may be ranked among the best in the world, but that doesn’t mean it’s immune to the impact of global health trends.
-Factors like environmental health issues, rising rates of chronic disease and demographic shifts are shaping Australia’s public health system, leading to structural changes across the sector.
+Factors like new viruses and diseases, environmental health issues, rising rates of chronic disease and demographic shifts are shaping Australia’s public health system, leading to structural changes across the sector.

 Despite the many challenges involved with navigating the evolution of public health in Australia, this period of transition will give aspiring leaders the chance to make a positive difference while building their careers.